 Are there other costs for you associated with getting the vaccine; for example, transportation costs, taking time off work, childcare?

-have you heard about showing an ID or health insurance card when you receive a vaccine?
+What have you heard about showing an ID or health insurance card when you receive a vaccine?

 What issues, if any, have you experienced when trying to schedule or go to a COVID-19 vaccination appointment?